michaelwang1997/hunger-games/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-Install Android Studio 3.0
 ```
-Give examples
+- Install Android Studio 3.0
+- Enable dubugging mode on your Android phone
+- Create a Firebase Console Account
 ```

 ### Installing